olnikulina/University-Choice-Among-Ukrainian-Students/README.md

-# Differences in higher education choice among Ukrainian school graduates from urban and rural communities
+The analysis explore differences in higher education choice among Ukrainian school graduates from urban and rural communities.
+Based on data from 2018.
-The migration for higher educational studies for Ukrainian entrants from rural and urban communities